 How should I start?

 Most importantly, if you find yourself eating less due to fasting, make sure you choose quality foods that fuel and repair your cells when you do eat.
-That means plenty of vegetables, lean proteins and healthy fats.
+That means plenty of vegetables, quality proteins and healthy fats.
 Though some “experts” are proponents of time-restricted eating because it promotes weight loss even if you eat highly-processed, nutrient-poor foods, your body needs the protein, healthy fat, vitamins, minerals and other phytonutrients that are lacking in most processed foods.
 Without fueling your body properly, you’re putting yourself at risk for a weakened immune system, muscle loss and chronic disease down the line.

 When it’s time to break your fast, choose a nutrient-dense, balanced option.
 This smoothie bowl fits the bill.